sfergusond/Running2Win-Strava-Importer/README.md

 1. [Click here to download the a zip folder with the program files](https://github.com/sfergusond/Running2Win-Strava-Importer/archive/master.zip)

-2. Unzip all the files in the zip folder you just downloaded into its own folder on your computer.
-The folder with the unzipped files should look like this, note the folder path at the top:
+2. Extract all the files from `Running2Win-Strava-Importer-master.zip` into their own folder.
+The folder should look like this, note the folder path at the top:

 ![step1](https://github.com/sfergusond/imgdump/blob/master/step1.png?raw=true)